Autoimmune Epilepsy

 Is autoimmune epilepsy treatable?

-What are the treatment options for autoimmune epilepsy?
+What are the common autoantibodies associated with autoimmune epilepsy?

 Can autoimmune epilepsy be cured?